juilijoel/GettausBotti/README.md

 Telegram bot for taking gets

 ## Deployment
--Talk to @BotFather to get a HTTP API access token -Get an MSSQL server and database
+1. Talk to @BotFather to get a HTTP API access token
+2. Get an MSSQL server and database
--Add your API Token and database connection string to appsettings.json -Run project GettausBotti in Visual Studio
+3. Add your API Token and database connection string to appsettings.json
+4. Run project GettausBotti in Visual Studio